 It’s a standard part of my kit and if you are leading groups of hikers, it is a really good idea to get one and keep it in your pack just in case an emergency should arise.
 It will really help keep you safe until help can reach you.

 I hope you found this useful.
-If you want to learn more, check out the links below.
-Please like, comment and share 🙂
+If so, please like, comment and share 🙂